FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Workshop_Structure.md

 ## Structure

+- First Let people pull

-### Presentation
+## Presentation

-- 20 Min
+20 Min

 - What is Spring 2 min
 - What is the boot 1 min
 - The Problem 3 min
   - Difficulty of using JPA
 - How Spring solves it
   - Dependency injection
 - Relevance on the market
   - Comparison with other options
 - Hibernate
     - What is Hibernate
   - The Problem
         - JDBC is difficult/boilerplate -> hibernate easy(er) to use less boilerplate, switching databases easier
         - Optional dirty checking, performance tuning, caching, batch processing
     - How Hibernate solves it

   - Relevance on the market
   - Comparison with other options

 - 20 min How to use it
   - Annotations
   - The structure